 - Powdery mildew can grow without direct contact with water.

-- Spreads quickly from affected parts and plants, so quick action to treat it is imperative.
+- It spreads quickly from affected parts and plants, so quick action to treat it is imperative.

 How to Get Rid of Powdery Mildew?